RocketChat/Rocket.Chat.Embedded.armhf/docker/compose/README.md

 ```
 docker logs compose_mongo_1
 ```
-Next, you need to this ONE TIME ONLY - to initialize the replicaset in mongo.
-This makes the mongo server into a single primary node replicaset.
+Next, you need to do this ONE TIME ONLY - to initialize the replicaset in mongo.
+This turns the mongo server into a single primary  replicaset node.

 ```
 docker.compose run --rm  mongo-init-replica
 ```

 You should see output similar to:

 ```
 compose_mongo_1 is up-to-date